- One of the oldest Jesuit Catholic institutions in the U.S., Xavier represents an interfaith student body comprised of over 80 different religions.

 Originally established in 1831 as a men's college known as the Athenaeum, Xavier is the fourth-oldest Jesuit university and sixth-oldest Catholic university in the country.
 Today, the 190-acre campus in Cincinnati boasts roughly 700 faculty and staff, and 7,000 students.
 Xavier offers an extensive selection of undergraduate and graduate degrees in the liberal arts.
 Eight of these master's degrees, in fields such as business administration and education, can be completed online.

-Xavier University's Accreditation, Tuition, and Admissions Info
+Xavier University Tuition, Accreditation, and Admissions Info

 - In-state undergraduate: $19,150 ($19,650 for school of business) if full time; $715-$1,000 per credit if part time